 Okay, Here it is all finished and in use:

 This post contains affiliate links.
-Click here to see my full disclosure policy The Fine Print
+You don’t pay any more, I just may earn a small commission.
+Click here to see my full disclosure policy in The Fine Print